DSACMS/repo-scaffolder/tier1/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 ### Issues

 <!---
 TODO: Set up issues on your repository to receive feedback from the community.
+Below is an example issue report.
-A issue template is provided in the repository located at .github/ISSUE_TEMPLATE/issue_report.md
+An issue template is provided in the repository located at .github/ISSUE_TEMPLATE/issue_report.md

 When creating an issue please try to adhere to the following format: